Kozphy/Note/liner_algebra/essense/2_linerCombine_linearSpan_basis.md

 - just `line`.
 ![line_up_span](../asset/line_up_vector.drawio.svg)

-## What does the span of two 3d vectors look like?
+## What does the span of different vectors look like in 3d space?

 ### if you take two vectors in 3d space